 Modern Slavery Act statement September 2021

-This statement made in relation to the Modern Slavery Act relates to the financial year 2019-20, ending 31 March 2020.
+This statement made in relation to the Modern Slavery Act relates to the financial year, ending 31 March 2021.
 It demonstrates our commitment to the Act and to promote transparency across all areas of our work.
-It is authorised by the trustees and signed by the Chair of our Trustees, Tim Clark, on 9 September 2020.
-It outlines the work we have done and will do to identify and prevent modern slavery in our global operations.
+It is approved by the Trustees and signed by the Chair of our Board of Trustees, Andy Green, on 8 September 2021.
+It outlines the work we have done, and will do, to identify and prevent modern slavery in our global operations.

 Our organisation’s mission and structure